 While their parents bring out the packing boxes and talk about moving to the suburbs, the kids know there must be another way — convincing their landlord to let them stay.
 They try everything they can think of.
 Breakfast delivered to his door.
 Handmade gifts.
 Blackmail.
 But it’s harder than they thought to win him over, and there are other distractions, too.
 Isa and Jessie, twelve year old twins, get into a monumental fight.
 Oliver, age nine and the only boy, pens and sends a letter so rude even he’s ashamed.
 Hyacinth, six years old and the nicest person in the world, steals a kitten.
 And Laney, four and three-quarters years old, keeps disappearing to the second floor with her pet bunny and handfuls of cilantro.

 The day of the move approaches, and packing boxes start crowding them out of the house.
 The kids know they need to pull it together for Operation Beiderman, and there’s nothing they won’t do to convince their grump of a landlord to like them.
 It’s an operation that has to succeed.

 The Vanderbeekers of 141st Street is a contemporary middle grade novel with an old school vibe.
-Publication is planned for October 3, 2017, with a sequel scheduled for 2018.
+A sequel is scheduled for 2018.

-Sequel to The Vanderbeekers of 141st Street, coming in Fall 2018!
+The Vanderbeekers and the Hidden Garden, coming in Fall 2018!